Cassibelanus/advanced-video/SampleProjectGuide.md

 * [Deliver](#deliver-panel----)

 DaVinci Resolve is made up of 7 panels to simulate and support the editing workflow, from importing media in the ‘Media’ panel to final renders in the ‘Deliver’ panel.
 You will see these 7 panels along the dark bar hooked to the bottom of the window, showing icons that you probably won’t quite understand yet.
-###### To help you get to know the icons better, you can right-click the bar and select the ‘Show Icon Names’ option, to reveal the names of each panel.
+###### To help you get to know the icons better, you can right-click the bar and select the ‘Show Icons and Labels’ option, to reveal the names of each panel.

 #### Media Panel: -- ![media-panel](files/media-icon.PNG)